turhancan97/Guess-The-Number/README.md

 1. Go to desired folder
 2. Open your command prompt (cmd)
-3. copy and paste `git clone https://github.com/turhancan97/Guess-The-Number.git`
+3. Copy and paste `git clone https://github.com/turhancan97/Guess-The-Number.git`
-4. Then write `cd Guess-The-Number` to the command prompt (cmd)
+4. Then write `cd Guess-The-Number` to the command prompt (cmd) to go to the project files
 5. Finally, write `python number_guess.py` to the command prompt (cmd)
 6. You should see a window like figure below